flavienbwk/book-devops/eng/README.md

 The 2019 crisis accelerated digital transformation initiatives, leading to a 23% growth in DevOps team sizes[^GlobalUpskillingWorldwideDevopsSize] during that period.

-The geographical distribution of organizations adopting DevOps practices is still challenging to pinpoint, but North America seems to be a major hub, accounting for about 33% of DevOps initiatives.
+In 2022, the geographical distribution of organizations adopting DevOps practices is still challenging to pinpoint.
+However, North America seems to be a major hub, accounting for about 33% of DevOps initiatives.
 Europe and Asia follow closely with approximately 33% each[^DORAGeoRepartition] (with India at 21%).
 In 2019, North America accounted for 50% of these initiatives, Europe 29%, and Asia 9%.
 This indicates a growing interest in the subject among Asian countries.

 The average size of DevOps teams remains small, averaging around 8 members[^DORATeamSize].